servicecatalog/oscm/oscm-portal/WebContent/marketplace/customBootstrap/README.md

 ## Customizing the Marketplace UI at Runtime

-In the Marketplace UI at the `Account->Profile` page you can modify a set of variables which allow you the dynamic theming of your marketplace.
+In the Marketplace UI at the `Account / Profile` page you can modify a set of variables which allow you the dynamic theming of your marketplace.
 All variables are listed in the `Choose your color scheme` section.

 These variables are:
 1. `Dark / Light`: Choose between a dark or a light theme.